Colour wheel theory of love: Agape

 Agape is derived from ἀγάπη, an Ancient Greek term for altruistic love.
 Lee describes agape as an altruistic love, given by the lover who sees it as his obligation without expecting reciprocity.
 According to Lee, Agapic lovers are usually older and more emotionally mature, thus a love guided by will and reason than emotion or attraction.
 Agape is a combination of Storge and Eros.

 Agape is an all-giving, selfless love.
-A revised questionnaire based on an instrument in a previous study (Hendrick et al., 1984) entitled Altitude about sex and love was administered to a group of Psychology students.
-Results showed that Agapic lovers are willing to place their lover’s happiness and needs before their own and endure all suffering and all things for the sake of their lover.
+A revised questionnaire based on an instrument in a previous study (Hendrick et al., 1984) entitled Attitude about sex and love was administered to a group of psychology students.
+Results showed that Agapic lovers are willing to place their lover's happiness and needs before their own and endure all suffering and all things for the sake of their lover.
 Whatever they own is their lover's and no argument or strife will change that unconditional love.
 Agape love is often referenced with religious meaning and is signified by the colour orange.

 Agapic lovers view their partners as blessings and wish to take care of them.
 The Agapic lover gets more pleasure from giving in a relationship than from receiving.
 They will remain faithful to their partners to avoid causing them pain and often wait patiently for their partners after a break-up.
 Agape requires one to be forgiving, patient, understanding, loyal, and willing to make sacrifices for their partner.
 An Agapic lover believes that this love is unconditional, though lovers taking an Agapic stance on relationships risk suffering from inattention to their own needs.
 The advantage of Agapic love is its generosity.
-A disadvantage is that it can induce feelings of guilt or incompetence in a partner.
-There is the potential to be taken advantage of.
-In its deviant form, agape can become Martyrdom.
-For principle, martyrdom for principle may be acceptable; martyrdom to maintain a relationship is considered psychologically unhealthy.

-Examples of agape can be found in books and movies including The Gift of the Magi by O. Henry, Penelope in Homer's Odyssey, The Mission, Somewhere in Time, Titanic, Untamed Heart, Forrest Gump, and the Bible.